GLOBAL MARKETS-Stocks tumble, safe-haven assets rally on downbeat Fed outlook

 By Herbert Lash

-A broad rout slammed Wall Street, a 10-day winning streak in Asia came to a halt .T and major European bourses fell about 4%, ending a recent rally that had recouped much of the market's deep losses and even drove the Nasdaq to record highs this week.
+All three major U.S. stock indexes fell by more than 5%,Asia's 10-day winning streak ended .T and major European bourses declined roughly 4%.
+The decline ended a recent rally that had recouped much of the market's deep losses and pushed the Nasdaq to record highs earlier this week.

 U.S. Treasury and euro zone government bonds rallied after the Fed signaled it plans years of extraordinary support to counter the economic fallout from a still spreading pandemic.

-The number of Americans seeking jobless benefits fell last week, but millions laid off due to COVID-19 continue to receive unemployment checks, suggesting the U.S. labor market could take years to heal even as hiring resumes.
+"The Fed gave the markets a reality check yesterday forecasting economic growth to not return to pre-COVID-19 levels until the end of 2021," Miskin said.

-The Fed is not painting a perfect V-shaped recovery and is going to be ultra-accommodative for a very long time, said Esty Dwek, head of global market strategy at Natixis Investment Managers in Geneva.
+The Fed predicted Wednesday that the U.S. economy would shrink 6.5% in 2020 and unemployment would still be at 9.3% at year's end.

-"Suddenly the question is, 'Well, why are they going to be so accommodative if the recovery is going so well?'" she said.
+While the number of Americans seeking jobless benefits fell last week, millions laid off due to COVID-19 continue to receive unemployment checks, suggesting the U.S. labor market could take years to heal even as hiring resumes.

 Declining issues outnumbered advancing ones on the New York Stock Exchange by an 18:1 ratio, while the ratio was 13:1 on the Nasdaq.